Carbon capture, use and storage (CCUS) is an emerging technology with the potential to reduce emissions from hard-to-abate sectors.

 CCS can also be used to produce clean hydrogen, another priority technology.
 CCS reduces emissions from off-grid hydrogen production that uses gas or coal gasification.

 The government is investing more than $300 million in CCUS over 10 years:

-The Clean Energy Regulator is developing a CCS method under the Emissions Reduction Fund.
+The Clean Energy Regulator has introduced a CCS method under the Emissions Reduction Fund.
 This will incentivise emissions avoidance CCS projects in Australia.